Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Experiments

 \subsubsection{Reproducibility considerations}

-To ensure reproducibility and community comparability, researchers are encouraged to use publicly available datasets that are actively maintained. \cref{fig:scenario} shows the networks used in the case studies by the \gls{abk:amod} research in the reviewed studies.
-New York is the most widely used network as the dataset is actively maintained and publicly accessible.
-The NYC TLC dataset offers a strong benchmark, analogous in impact to how ImageNet~\cite{imagenet_cvpr09} and KITTI~\cite{geiger2012we} accelerated progress in computer vision and robotics.
-We also provide tooling to generate realistic \gls{abk:amod} scenarios based on these datasets at~\url{https://github.com/mit-zardini-lab/scenario-generation}.
+To support reproducibility and cross-paper comparability, researchers are strongly encouraged to use publicly available, actively maintained datasets. \cref{fig:scenario} summarizes the networks used in the \gls{abk:amod} case studies we reviewed; New York is by far the most common, largely because the NYC TLC data are public and continuously maintained.
+This dataset plays a role for \gls{abk:amod} similar to ImageNet~\cite{imagenet_cvpr09} and KITTI~\cite{geiger2012we} in vision and robotics.
+We also provide tool to generate city-scale \gls{abk:amod} scenarios from these datasets at~\url{https://anonymous.4open.science/r/scenario-generation-E25A}.

-It is also worth noting that although Shenzhen network is used in many works, the data comes from a challenge published by DiDi~\cite{didiglobal2025} in 2016, and it is not publicly maintained or available on the original website anymore.
-In addition, many papers use networks of specific cities or proprietary datasets (categorized as ''others`` in ~\cref{fig:region}) that are not publicly accessible~\cite{sadeghi2022reinforcement,braverman2019empty,lin2018efficient,he2023data,huang2024bi,li2021real}.
-In such cases, if the dataset cannot be shared, authors should at minimum provide detailed metadata and high-level summaries, such as spatial coverage, time horizon, demand distribution, and sampling frequency, to allow others to build comparable experimental scenarios.
+By contrast, although the Shenzhen network is used in many works, its data originate from a DiDi challenge~\cite{didiglobal2025} released in 2016 and are no longer publicly maintained or available at the source.
+Many other papers rely on proprietary city networks or closed datasets (grouped as ``others'' in~\cref{fig:region})~\cite{sadeghi2022reinforcement,braverman2019empty,lin2018efficient,he2023data,huang2024bi,li2021real}.
+When data cannot be shared, authors should at least provide detailed metadata, spatial coverage, horizons, demand distribution, sampling frequency, so others can construct comparable scenarios.

-Finally, data preprocessing is a critical step that is often underreported.
-Cleaning procedures, sampling, trip filtering, or demand aggregation can significantly influence experimental outcomes.
-Specifically, for network-based research, the network graph is sometimes pruned to accelerate the computation in getting the results, which is often not mentioned.
-To support reproducibility, any preprocessing steps that deviate from the raw dataset should be clearly documented.
-This includes thresholding, zone aggregation, graph pruning, trajectory simplification, or noise removal techniques, details that are frequently omitted in current research but are essential for fair comparison and replication.
+Data preprocessing is another critical but often underreported step.
+Cleaning, sampling, trip filtering, demand aggregation, and especially network modifications (e.g., graph pruning to speed up computation) can strongly affect results.
+Any deviation from the raw dataset should therefore be documented, including thresholding, zone aggregation, link removal, trajectory simplification, and noise filtering.
+These details are frequently omitted yet are essential for fair comparison and replication.